theriley106/turo_analytics/README.md

 ## Getting Dataset

 To create the dataset I needed to pull information on every vehicle listing while using the least amount of networks requests as possible.
 To do this, I created an algorithm in *genLatLong.py* that attempts to find the largest covered area while using the least amount of coordinates.
-These coordinates were sent to the *https://turo.com/search?* API endpoint, and the vehicle results were recorded in the DB.

 <p align="center">
   <img src="src/searchLongLat.png"/>